ali-bin-kashif/consumer-goods-retail-and-sales-data-analytics/README.md

 - Developed and published dashboard for real-time monitoring and tracking sales performance.

 ## Insights from Ah-hoc requests:
-For SQL queries go to queries folder.
+- For SQL queries go to queries folder.
+- <a href="https://www.linkedin.com/feed/update/urn:li:activity:7176228576202022912/">For Insights Check Linkedin Post</a>